 Recall that topologically, a cap represents a capped tube or equivalently, flying ring shrinking to a point.
 Hence, a cap on the thin (or under) strand can be "pulled out" from a crossing, but the same is not true for a cap on the thick (or over) strand, as shown below.
-This is the case for any orientation of the strands.
 We denote this relation by CP, for Cap Pull-out.